 Day 5: Early Morning Machu Picchu Guided Tour → Vistadome Train → Return to Cusco

-Return early to Machu Picchu for your second visit and a complete guided tour of the central area.
-Explore the most important temples, palaces, terraces, water fountains, and sacred buildings while your guide brings the history of the citadel to life.
+Return early to Machu Picchu for your second visit and guided tour of the citadel.
+Explore the most important temples, palaces, terraces, water channels, and sacred spaces while your guide brings the history of Machu Picchu to life.
 Later, return to Cusco on the Vistadome panoramic train, with wide windows, comfortable seats, and beautiful views of the Sacred Valley.

 - Plan: Early morning guided tour of Machu Picchu + return to Cusco